Perplexing Sovereign Debt to GDP Ratio:

 INTRODUCTION

-Simply put, this counter-intuitive relationship between ‘Gross SD/GDP Ratio (Sovereign Debt to GDP Ratio)’ and ‘credit rating’ is shaped primarily, if not only, by the difference in the denomination of sovereign debts between these two countries.
-On one hand, JGB (Japan’s Government Bonds) are denominated in its own local currency, JPY (Japanese Yen).
+Simply put, this counter-intuitive relationship between ‘Gross SD/GDP Ratio (Sovereign Debt to GDP Ratio)’ and ‘credit rating’ is shaped primarily, if not only, by the difference in the proportion of foreign-currency denominated external debts between these two countries.
+On one hand, most of, if not all, JGBs (Japan’s Government Bonds) are denominated in its own local currency, JPY (Japanese Yen).
 On the other, a significant portion of AGB (Argentine government bonds) are denominated in foreign currencies, predominantly in USD (Chart 3).
-This difference leads to a contrasting and critical difference at the time of the maturity of existing debts (the repayment of existing debts to their creditors).
-This content focuses on this primary driver, the denomination of sovereign debts, that divides the implications of ‘Gross SD/GDP Ratio’ in sovereign’s solvency risk (credit rating).
-Here, in order to put them into a perspective of insolvency risk, let’s contemplate a crisis situation under the following two assumptions:
+This difference becomes critical for Argentina at times of the maturities of existing debts (the repayment of existing debts to their creditors).
+Argentina has to earn USD in order to repay its USD-denominated external debts.
+That would deprive Argentina of its sovereign independence over fiscal and monetary policies.
+This content focuses on this primary driver, the denomination of sovereign external debts, that divides the fate of sovereign debts between these two countries.
+Here, in order to put them into a perspective of credit rating, let’s contemplate a stress test situation to examine their insolvency risk.
+Now, we assume a crisis situation under the following two assumptions:

 |